ryanw1932/resume-semantic-search/README.md

 Designed to simulate real-world search systems used in recruiting, knowledge retrieval, and recommendation engines.
 Good for data privacy too.

-It's currently set to my name, so change it if you want to use your resume.
+Note: Update the PDF input file to use your own resume.

 ## How to Run
 1. Install dependencies: